sarahmasu/capstone-project-10/README.md

 If you try to click on Library you will be redirected to the Log in page, if you don't have an account click on Sign Up Now to create a user account.

 ### 2.2.
 How to run the project using Docker <a name = "docker"></a>
 The project has been dockerized, so you won't need to create a virtual enviroment to run the django project.
 First, you will need a docker account, and you might need to install docker.
 Next pull the docker repo to run the program.
 Enter http://127.0.0.1:8000/home/ into the browser to see if it works.
+The link to the docker repo can be found in the capstone10.txt file in Dropbox.

 ## 3. What Changes can be made to Imporve the Website <a name="changes"></a>
 Things I could add to improve the website: